 What rights does the person the data relates to have?

-The subject of any data you hold has various rights with respect to that data, including:
+The subject of any data held has various rights with respect to that data, including:

-- To see what data you hold on them
+- To see what data is held on them

 - To have any errors in that data corrected

-- The right to be forgotten (i.e. for you to delete their data)
+- The right to be forgotten (i.e. to delete the data)

-- The right of portability (allowing subjects to obtain the data you hold on them and use it for their own purposes)
+- The right of portability (allowing subjects to obtain the data held on them and use it for their own purposes)

-- To object to you processing their data
+- To object to the processing of data

-- Restrictions on when their data can be used for automated decision making which will have a significant effect
+- Restrictions on when data can be used for automated decision making and which will have a significant effect

 - Parents must give consent for the data of children under 13 to be processed